 Dr. Drew Bogner assumed the presidency of Molloy College in Rockville Centre, New York in July 2000.
+Before coming to Molloy, Dr. Bogner was Executive Vice President for Academic Affairs at Newman University in Wichita, Kansas.
+Dr. Bogner holds a Ph.D. in Philosophy and History of Education from the University of Kansas.
 Under Dr. Bogner's 16 years of transformational leadership, Molloy College has reframed itself from a predominantly baccalaureate undergraduate institution into a comprehensive, graduate-granting institution, adding numerous Masters' programs and tracks, and three doctoral programs.
 Dr. Bogner is also credited for increasing the College's enrollment from 2,200 to approximately 4,900 students.

 The College's reputation for quality has continued to increase resulting in national recognition from a number of well-known ranking organizations.
 Recently the College was named the "# 1 Value All-Star" in the country by Money magazine.
 Molloy and other institutions around the country were ranked based on a variety of factors that included early career earnings of graduates, graduation rates and student-loan default rates.
 The College has also been highly rated in other rankings, including The Wall Street Journal, Princeton Review and U.S.News & World Report, among others.